ROCm/rccl/README.md

 There are also other performance and error-checking tests for RCCL.
 These are maintained separately at https://github.com/ROCmSoftwarePlatform/rccl-tests.
 See the rccl-tests README for more information on how to build and run those tests.

+## NPKit

+RCCL integrates [NPKit](https://github.com/microsoft/npkit), a profiler framework that enables collecting fine-grained trace events in RCCL components, especially in giant collective GPU kernels.

+Please check [NPKit sample workflow for RCCL](https://github.com/microsoft/NPKit/tree/main/rccl_samples) as a fully automated usage example.
+It also provides good templates for the following manual instructions.

+To manually build RCCL with NPKit enabled, pass `-DNPKIT_FLAGS="-DENABLE_NPKIT -DENABLE_NPKIT_...(other NPKit compile-time switches)"` with cmake command.
+All NPKit compile-time switches are declared in the RCCL code base as macros with prefix `ENABLE_NPKIT_`, and they control which information will be collected.
+Also note that currently NPKit only supports collecting non-overlapped events on GPU, and `-DNPKIT_FLAGS` should follow this rule.

+To manually run RCCL with NPKit enabled, environment variable `NPKIT_DUMP_DIR` needs to be set as the NPKit event dump directory.
+Also note that currently NPKit only supports 1 GPU per process.

+To manually analyze NPKit dump results, please leverage [npkit_trace_generator.py](https://github.com/microsoft/NPKit/blob/main/rccl_samples/npkit_trace_generator.py).

 ## Library and API Documentation

 Please refer to the [Library documentation](https://rccl.readthedocs.io/) for current documentation.